Tom-PIT/Connected.Docs/en/Logistics/CodeLists/Locations.md

 To edit an existing location, click the location’s **Name** in the list.
 The interface switches to edit mode, displaying the existing values.
 Click **Save** to confirm changes or **Cancel** to discard them.

-### Stock

-The **Stock** tag opens the interface for managing the stock associated with the selected location.
-See the dedicated documentation for details.

----

 ## Deletion

+Click **Delete** on the edit screen to open a confirmation dialog:

+**Are you sure you want to delete this record?**

+If confirmed, the location is permanently removed; otherwise, the system keeps the record unchanged.

+> [!NOTE]
-A location can be deleted only if it is not used in any dependent entries, such as stock records or warehouse operations.
+>A location can be deleted only if it is not used in any dependent entries, such as stock records or warehouse operations.
-Click **Delete** to open a confirmation dialog: **Are you sure you want to delete this record?**
-If confirmed, the location is permanently removed; otherwise, no changes are made.